 Several dimensions of an inner tube are important.

 Bicycle tires and inner tubes are sold in a variety of diameters.
 Because inner tubes stretch, the fit can be inexact.
 For example, the same inner tubes are used with tires in the E.T.R.T.O.
 630mm (English "27 inch") and 622mm (French, "700C") sizes.

 There are limits, though!
 An inner tube with too large a diameter will fold over inside the tire.
 It will give a bumpy ride and can possibly be damaged.
 An inner tube with too small a diameter will stretch over the rim like a rubber band and make tire installation difficult.

 Sometimes, sizes of inner tubes are not close enough, even when they have the same markings.
 For example, there are two sizes called 24 x 1 1/8, but the rim sizes are 20mm different, 520mm and 540mm.
 The larger inner tube will fold over inside the smaller tire, but the smaller inner tube might be made to fit the larger tire with some coaxing.
 Diameters may be compared quickly by extending inner tubes between the two hands, as shown in the photo below.

 Inner tubes are made to fit different tire widths.
 Again because inner tubes stretch, many are marked for a range of widths.

 You can check before installing the tire on the rim.
-When inflated so it just holds its shape, the inner tube should fit inside the tire, leaving a gap about as wide as the inside of the rim.
+Inflate the inner tube so it just holds its shape and place it inside the tire.
+It should fit inside the tire, leaving a gap about as wide as the inside of the rim.
 This test will also check that the diameters match.